 All this results in illustrative works that can be found in a wide variety of forms, styles, and in many different contexts.
 Examples include publications, animations and games, but also product designs, exhibitions and events.

 In our projects, we highlight different aspects of the contemporary illustration practice: telling and sharing stories, the balance between self initiated and commissioned illustration activities, the historical and contemporary impact of illustration on people and society and future challenges and opportunities in the field of illustration.

 WdKA Illustration alumni often work as freelancers, but also within collectives and/or for commercial or institutional employers such as Volkskrant, Funk-e, Wobby Club, Studio MAKY en Kunsthal Rotterdam.
 Our network of external partners includes Amnesty International, Metropolis Festival Rotterdam, Villa Zebra, TENT Rotterdam and the Dutch Organization for Designers BNO.

-Opportunities for exchange with partner institutes in: Belgium, Denmark, Germany, Italy, Sweden, the United Kingdom, and the United States of America.
+Opportunities for exchange with partner institutes in for example Australia, Belgium, Denmark, Germany, Italy, United Kingdom and the United States of America.

 Knowledge & skills